Bauchibred/ethernaut-solutions/README.md

 We then set the withdrawal partner as this contract address, and we are done.

 ## 21. Shop
-Here we have a level that looks like the Elevator level where we return different value everytime we call the function.
+Here we have a level that looks like the Elevator level where we return different value every time we call the function.
 Since `isSold` is updated first before the price is set, we are able to take advantage of this and return different values for `_buyer.price()` based on what the value of `shop.isSold()` returns.
 We might have to manually increase the gas limit on metamask.
 This is a common issue because metamask cannot estimate the gas cost when you using `.call`.
 From this level's contract we can see that `buy()` is calling `price()` twice:

 - Firstly, in the if condition, the price returned must be 100 or higher to pass.